AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 The following image shows, for example, what these messages look like for a successful installation of `optparse`:

 <img src="screenshots/general/install_optparse.png" alt="Shows the process and output for installing the optparse package" width="500">

+You may see a warning that "Rtools is required to build R packages", but this can usually be safely ignored unless you see a later error.
+If you want to quiet the warning, you can go back to the [Install Rtools](#optional-install-rtools) section and follow the instructions there.

 ### Installing R for WSL (Ubuntu Linux)